UpPilot/rh_telegram_export/README.md

 ### 1. Install plugin
 Download the plugin as an archive, unzip it and move the rh_telegram_export folder to \src\server\plugins\

-Enter ```pip install requests``` command in the RH virtual environment to install the required packages
+Enter ```pip install -r requirements.txt``` command in the RH virtual environment to install the required packages

 ### 2. Creating a bot
 To use the plugin you need to create a bot in telegram and get a telegram API token.